veleda/shacl-masterclass/data/exercises/readme.md

 ### If you still have time
 If there are any relationships missing that you want to add, feel free!
 Examples of relationships missing (that could be useful) is ISBN, editor, publisher etc.

+Or identify the common connection between all the instances in the data graph! :sparkles: